justaashu/my-site/content/posts/mini-militia-mod.md

 ####  sd/, hd/ and hdr/
 These contain all the maps and textures configs.
 `\*.tmx` are xml files having map configuration for each map.
 You can modify these to fiddle with weapon spwans and map data.
-Multiple png files having guns, backgrounds etc.
+There are multiple png files having guns, backgrounds etc.

 and ... :drum: :drum: